Pirog17000/Pirogs-Nodes/README.md

 Both nodes handle dimension mismatches gracefully, work with any batch sizes, and include mask inversion options.
 Built for speed with memory-efficient PyTorch operations - no external dependencies, no performance bottlenecks.

+### 🚀 Preview Image (Queue)
+**Category:** `pirog/image`

+Preview node with integrated queue button.
+Click the button to execute just this node and its dependencies - perfect for testing parts of complex workflows without running everything.

 ### 🎰 Prompt Randomizer
 **Category:** `pirog/text`